roulendz/oc-powercomponents-plugin/README.md

 Labels in forms and column names are defined in your `yaml` file, because they are not related with PowerComponents itself.

 When it comes to texts in buttons, they are defined in PowerComponents `lang` directory.
-Right now there are only two languages supported: English and Polish, so if you want to have your language available on marketplace, then please send us your translation.
+If you want to have your language available on marketplace, then please send us your translation.
 We cannot guarantee you full support of your language (we are just developers ;)).

 <a name="powercomponents-assets"></a> <div class="m-t-3 m-b-2"></div>
 ## PowerComponents's assets (CSSs, JSs)